-McNair Mentors
+McNair Research Mentors

 McNair Research Mentors demonstrate a commitment to the mission and values of the McNair Scholars Program.
 Research experience represents a foundational element in successful applications to graduate school and overall scholarly development.
 McNair-eligible students frequently face additional challenges and invisible labor navigating dominant-culture higher education institutions and cultures.
 This McNair Program is committed to illuminating this “hidden curriculum” and mitigating access and equity issues, which are often accentuated with social capital involved in identifying and developing relationships with faculty mentors.